Arthur Vandenberg: Legacy

-The Vandenberg Room (formerly the Grand Rapids Room) at the University of Michigan is named in his honor of Senator Vandenberg's second wife, Hazel.
+The Vandenberg Room (formerly the Grand Rapids Room) at the University of Michigan is named in honor of Senator Vandenberg's second wife, Hazel.

 Vandenberg Hall at Oakland University is named in his honor.

-In southeast Michigan, three elementary schools were named after him - one in Redford, another in Southfield, and the third in Wayne which closed in 2016.
+In southeast Michigan, three elementary schools were named after him: one in Redford, another in Southfield, and the third in Wayne, which closed in 2016.

 Noteworthy family members

 Arthur H. Vandenberg Jr. (1907–1968), the senator's son, worked for the senator for more than a decade.
 In 1952 President Eisenhower appointed him appointments secretary, but he took a leave of absence before Eisenhower was inaugurated.

 Senator Vandenberg's nephew, U.S. Air Force General Hoyt S. Vandenberg, served as Air Force Chief of Staff and director of Central Intelligence.
 Vandenberg Air Force Base was named in his honor.

 Senator Vandenberg's great nephew, Hoyt S. Vandenberg Jr., served as a major general in the Air Force.